RandomInternetPreson/Lucid_Vision/README.md

 ![image](https://github.com/RandomInternetPreson/Lucid_Vision/assets/6488699/38b59679-3550-410d-aac2-29756a058c8f)

 6. Please do not get frustrated right away, the Advanced method of usage depends heavily on your LLM's ability to understand the instructions from the character card.
 The instructions were written by the 8x22B model itself, I explained what I wanted the model to do and had it write its own instructions.
 This might be a viable alternative if you are struggling to get your model to adhere to the instructions from the character card.

+You may need to explain things to your llm as your conversation progresses, if it tries to query the vision model when you don't want it to, just explain that to the model and it's unlikely to keep making the same mistake.